REFUGEE FOOD FESTIVAL 2016 AND 2017

-The Refugee Food Festival project was born in early 2016, with 11 Parisian restaurants opening their kitchens to 8 refugee chefs.
-More than 1000 Parisians were able to visit these restaurants, to meet with the refugee chefs and discover the cuisines of Iran, India, Syria, Chechnya …
+The Refugee Food Festival was born in early 2016, with 11 Parisian restaurants opening their kitchens to eight refugee chefs.
+More than 1,000 Parisians were able to visit these restaurants, to meet with the refugee chefs and discover the cuisines of Iran, India, Syria, Chechnya and many more…

-Since then, a European edition took place in 2017 and the 2018 Refugee Food Festival is just around the corner!
+Since then, a European edition took place in 2017 and a worldwide edition took place in 2018!

 REFUGEE FOOD FESTIVAL 2016